lusterane/UTD_Parking/README.md

 # UTD_Parking
 Finds available parking for UTD students

-Contains web crawler as part of implementation for Alexa Skill.
+Contains web crawler and lambda function as part of implementation for Alexa Skill.
 Indexes information from UTD Auxilliary Services Real-Time parking information.

+## Thank you!
+Special thanks to my incredible colleages to help make this project happen: Jin Liu and Richard Lin

 ## Dependencies